End-to-End Probabilistic Framework for Learning with Hard Constraints: Empirical Results

-\paragraph{Evaluation.} We evaluate \ourmethod{} using the following metrics: Mean Squared Error (MSE) for measuring the mean prediction accuracy; Constraint Error (CE) (conservation law for PDEs and coherency for hierarchical time series forecasting), which measures the error in the constraints; and Continuous Ranked Probability Score (CRPS), which is the most meaningful metric that measures performance in uncertainty quantification (UQ).
+\paragraph{Evaluation.} We evaluate \ourmethod{} using the following metrics: Mean Squared Error (MSE), which measures the mean prediction accuracy; Constraint Error (CE), which measures the constraint errors on the samples (conservation law for PDEs and coherency for hierarchical time series forecasting); and Continuous Ranked Probability Score (CRPS), which measures performance in uncertainty quantification (UQ).
 (See \cref{app:metrics} for details on the metrics.)
 For each model, we report these metrics when trained with either CRPS or Negative Log-Likelihood (NLL) as the loss.
 Although originally optimized with NLL, we also train a CRPS-based variant of \texttt{ProbConserv} to ensure a fair comparison.
 The experiments are conducted on a single NVIDIA V100 GPU in the PDEs case, and on an Intel(R) Xeon(R) CPU E5-2603 v4 @ 1.70GHz in the time series forecasting case.
 To ensure scalability, we use a diagonal covariance matrix \( Q \) in Problem~\ref{problem:learn_f_1_main}, following prior work \citep{hansenLearning2023, mouliUsing2024}.
-(See \Cref{subseq:learn_q} for alternative structures, e.g., low-rank and full covariances.)
+(See \cref{subseq:learn_q} for low-rank and full covariance structures.)